11 Healthy Make Ahead Lunchbox Ideas for Work and School

 10. Muesli Bars, Grain Snacks and Nuts

 Most store-bought muesli and cereal bars are made using vegetable oils, sometimes hydrogenated, and loads of sugar.
 Ideally, you shouldn’t be getting more than 20% of your energy from sugars, which translates to around 6g per bar, or 20g per 100.
 I prefer to stick to around 12-15g and only make store-bought bars an occasional treat.
+Some schools are also nut-free so try to find bars that don’t contain nuts.

-- – When catering for school lunch boxes, you may want to omit peanuts from the recipes, because most schools are nut-free due to the risk of allergies.
+- – When catering for school lunch boxes, you may want to omit peanuts and nuts from the recipes, because most schools are nut-free due to the risk of allergies.
 Otherwise, almonds, cashews, brazil nuts and macadamias make for a healthy and nutritious snack.

 - – Avoid muesli bars that have more than 20g of sugar per 100g, such as these – yes, the list includes popular LCMs and Milo bars, but Nutrigrain bars should also be on that list.
 They have very little nutritional value, contain loads of sugar and unhealthy hydrogenated fats.